 Exam appeals: Guidance for learners

-If after receiving your GCSE Maths and/or English or Level 2 or Level 3 vocational exam results you are dissatisfied and wish to appeal, please take the following into account:
+If after receiving your GCSE Maths and/or English or Level 2 or Level 3 vocational exam results you wish to appeal, please take the following into account:

 The Joint Council for Qualification (JCQ) guidelines indicate that appeals are only considered by the awarding bodies under the following grounds: